-PHMSA will continue to closely assess all accident data and take action where necessary and prudent to help protect people and the environment.
+PHMSA will continue to closely assess all incident data to identify potential contributing causes, and take action where necessary and prudent to help protect people and the environment.
+PHMSA will also continue to focus on its top safety rulemakings, the safe transportation of energy products, risk-based inspection, and outreach activities.
 PHMSA will also continue to urge operators to be vigilant in their operating practices to prevent accidents.
 In addition, the implementation of Safety Management Systems (SMS) by pipeline operators and other industries has been demonstrated to achieve results in improving safety.
 As such, PHMSA will continue to engage with the regulated industry to implement SMS and improve safety culture to further improve performance.